espressif/esp-faq/docs/en/software-framework/coexistence.rst

 --------------

-When Wi-Fi coexists with ESP-BLE-MESH, what mode does it support?
+When Wi-Fi coexists with Bluetooth, what mode does it support?
 ------------------------------------------------------------------------

-  For now, only Wi-Fi STA mode supports coexistence.
+  For supported coexistence scenarios, please refer to `coexistence documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/coexist.html>`_.

 --------------